ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 <img width="744" alt="How easy are different kinds of challenges in a TEL doctorate, from a survey of 200+ dooctoral students and researchers in TEL.
 The Likert scale goes from 1 (very difficult to face) to 5 (very easy)." src="https://github.com/ea-tel/detel-book/raw/master/_chapters/chapters/transversal/detel-survey.png">

 This TEL-specific data, along with the wealth of research cited in the readings above, suggest that mental health and (research) productivity are closely intertwined in a TEL doctorate, and are often hard to manage for many doctoral students.
-If you feel like you suffer from these problems *now*, or you would like to be prepared for the moment when these challenges come (spoiler alert: they *will* probably come at some point the doctorate), read on!
+If you feel like you suffer from these problems *now*, or you would like to be prepared for the moment when these challenges come (spoiler alert: they *will* probably come at some point during the doctorate), read on!